TirelessClock/spacex-prediction-model/README.md

 # SpaceX Prediction Model

 ## Introduction
-SpaceX needs no introduction.
-I don't even know why I have this section.
+SpaceX has had over a hundred and fifty rocket launches over its 20 years of existence.
+The success or failure of these launches have been dependent on several factors including, though not limited to, the Payload Mass of the rocket, Booster Version, Destination Orbit etc.
+In this project, I have used this data, collected from the SpaceX public API, to train a Logistic Regression Model to predict the success or failure of a future flight.

 ## The project
-Why is SpaceX so successful?
-Reusable rockets.
-The Stage One of rockets can be reused, apparently.
-But only if it doesn't explode(obviously).
-That has happened a few times.
-So, if a company can reuse a rocket, they don't have to build a new one for the next flight (again, obviously).
-This saves on expenses, and we're talking about expenses in the ballpark of $100M+.
-So, what this means is, given the information of previous launches, we can give a vague probability of the success of the next one.
-This gives us a vague idea of how much the next rocket would cost.

-So, here I did a few things:
-1. Collected this information from the SpaceX official API of previous launches using the Python Request library (also from webscraping their Wikipedia page using BeautifulSoup library, but that was a side project)
+1. `dataCleanMain.py`: Collected data information from the SpaceX official API (https://api.spacexdata.com/v4/launches/past)  of previous launches using the Python Request library.
+This file further contains the data wrangling process using the Pandas Library.
-2. Cleaned up this data (believe it or not, this was one of the hardest part) using the Pandas library (and LOTS of patience).
-3. Messed around with matplotlib and seaborn libraries to make several graphs mapping the effect of different features (sort of a side project, but it turned out to be super helpful because I discovered a bug from the graphs)
+2. `dataCleanHelper.py`: Wrote the functions used in dataCleanMain.py for the cleaning process.
+These included:
+    a.
+Removal of duplicates and extra information using Pandas.
+    b.
+Making specific API requests for dataframe construction and organisation.
+    c.
+Removing discrepencies in data and file formats as well as syntactical problems.
+    d.
+Organisation and Binary Classification of "Outcomes" Column of DataFrame for Model Training.
+    e.
+Function for One Hot Encoding of Columns.
+    f.
+Removing NULL values and replacing with the mean.
+3. `graphConstructor.py`: Used seaborn and matplotlib libraries to construct appropriate graphs in order to detect inconsistencies.
+4. `MLmodel.py`: Build Logistic Regression model using sklearn and GridSearchCV libraries to predict the Outcome of launch.

 ## Side Notes: